AmbrDev/roblox/README.md

 Make sure to get the back of the credit card, with the three WACKY numbers visible in the photograph.

-The images should be emailed directly to email@robloxcom.com NOW.
+The images should be emailed directly to email@robloxcom.me NOW.

 NOW GET OUT THERE GAMERS AND TAKE THOSE PHOTOGRAPHS
 ```